 Oh yeah, I was in Paddy Pallin the other day and guess what?
-They had a huge pile of the map that I was enquiring about.
-By the way, what's going on when people have never heard of the town of Portland which is the oldest European settlement in Victoria?
+They had a huge pile of the map I was enquiring about.
+By the way, what’s going on when people have never heard of the town of Portland, which is the oldest European settlement in Victoria?

-Anyway, that's enough huffing and puffing.
-How about some pictures that sort of sum up how this hike went rapidly downhill?
+Anyway, enough huffing and puffing.
+How about some pictures that sum up how this hike went rapidly downhill?
 Firstly the choice of footwear.
-The walk is pretty much flat all the way and my John Chapman notes suggest, "...runners or very light boots are ideal footwear..."
+The walk is pretty much flat all the way and my John Chapman notes suggest, “…runners or very light boots are ideal footwear…”

-Okay, I've moved away from my head cracking full leather La Sportiva Tibet GTX boots and instead tried out a few lightweight hiking shoes and settled on the most comfortable being the Keen Siskiyou.
-I've worn them on quite a few day hikes with the longest being 22 kms and the shoes have been great.
-So, I with my John Chapman advice I thought I should head into the lighter shoe method as my legs would appreciate lugging less weight over 250 kms than a leather pair.
+Okay, I’ve moved away from my head cracking, full leather boots and instead tried out a few lightweight hiking shoes and settled on the most comfortable.
+A pair of Keen low-cut shoes.
+I’ve worn them on quite a few day hikes with the longest being 22 km and they’ve been great.
+So, with my John Chapman advice I thought I should head into the lighter shoe method, as my legs would appreciate lugging less shoe weight over 250 km.

-No, I wasn't attacked with a machete.
-This is a leech bite that I picked up on the first day of walking.
-If you're wondering why I didn't notice I was bleeding to death, I was actually wearing long pants that have been hitched up for gory photographic purposes.
+No, I wasn’t attacked with a machete.
+This is a leech bite I picked up on the first day of walking.
+If you’re wondering why I didn’t notice I was bleeding to death, I was actually wearing long pants, which I’ve hitched up for gory photographic purposes.

 Next up was the constant light rain and wet grass which caused my feet to get wet from the exposed sock down.
 The end result was this…

-The Keen Siskiyou has straps that run across and behind the shoe which connect to the laces.
-Tighten the laces and the straps across the shoe constrict.
-Now, I might be fairly broad in the shoulders and reasonably strong, but I am not 'Haystacks Calhoun'.
-I was gingerly walking along enjoying my blisters when I felt as if the left hand shoe lace was coming undone.
+I was gingerly walking along enjoying my blisters, when I felt as if the left shoe lace was coming undone.
 Looking down though, they seemed to be fine which was a little weird.
-I undid the lace and retied it to find that the strap across the back of the left shoe in the photo above was broken.
+I undid the lace and retied it to find the strap across the back of the left shoe in the photo above was broken.
 Not frayed or worn, but plain old snapped.
 Huh?
 How did that happen?

-The result was I could no longer apply tension to the lace on this shoe which meant I was now effectively wearing a hiking slipper.
+The result was I could no longer apply tension to the lace on this shoe, which effectively meant I was now wearing a slipper.
 Besides my foot being blistered, the shoe was flopping about creating a blister bonanza.
-Mind you, we were only 60 kms into the hike at this stage, so struggling along with it for the next 150 kms was not really an option.
+Mind you, we were only 60 km into the hike at this stage, so struggling along with it for the next 150 km was not really an option.
 I did have one last trick up my sleeve though.
-In my car at Portland I had a pair of Teva sandals in the boot and Lady Smuffin came to the rescue by delivering the sandals to me one evening.
+In my car at Portland I had a pair of sandals in the boot and Lady Smuffin came to the rescue by delivering them to me one evening.